anu-01/ManagedIdentityforAPIM/README.md

 **Step 3: Assign Managed Identity access to the Application Role using powershell**

-Use the below script in azcli powershell to assign managed identity access to the application role
+Use the script from [file](https://github.com/anu-01/ManagedIdentityforAPIM/blob/main/AssignManagedID.ps)
+in azcli powershell to assign managed identity access to the application role

-    # Install the Azure AD module if you don't have it yet.
-    # Install-Module AzureAD

-     $tenantID = '<tenantID guid>'
-    $serverApplicationName = '<Application Registration Name>'
-    $managedIdentityName = '<managed identity name - for system assigned is the name of your resource>'
-    $appRoleName = '<role name>'

-    Connect-AzureAD -TenantId $tenantID
-    # Look up the Logic app's managed identity's object ID.

-    $managedIdentity = (Get-AzureADServicePrincipal -Filter "DisplayName eq '$managedIdentityName'")
-    $managedIdentityObjectId = $managedIdentity.ObjectId

-    # Look up the details about the server app's service principal and app role.

-    $serverServicePrincipal = (Get-AzureADServicePrincipal -Filter "DisplayName eq '$serverApplicationName'")
-    $serverServicePrincipalObjectId = $serverServicePrincipal.ObjectId
-    $appRoleId = ($serverServicePrincipal.AppRoles | Where-Object {$_.Value -eq $appRoleName }).Id

  # Assign the managed identity access to the app role.